-We discussed the brand recognition from our last article.
-We will continue to talk about the improvement of the product concept testing from the consumer’s feedback on your products.
+We discussed brand recognition in our last article.
+We will continue to talk about the improvement of product concept testing from consumer feedback on your products.

-Let’s continue the herbal tea example, which we would like to figure out what concepts will be more applicable to the younger generation.
-We can start the research from the consumers as below by combining for the methodologies of those Frequently Used Market Research Types.
+Let’s continue with the herbal tea example, with which we would like to figure out which concepts are more applicable and attractive to the younger generation.
+We can start the research with the consumers by combining for the methodologies of Frequently Used Market Research Types.

 Consumer Demand Scenarios

 What are the exact reasons and situations causing people to buy herbal tea instead of others?
 Is the hot weather a factor?
-Or do people consider this drink when eat hot pot or spicy food?
-What’s the frequency for people to order herbal tea in these scenarios?
-All these issues should be confirmed when you do qualitative research.
+Or do people consider this drink when they eat hot pot or spicy food?
+What’s the frequency with which people in these scenarios order herbal tea?
+All these issues should be examined and their results confirmed when you do qualitative research.

 Product Concept Testing in Multiple Channels